 You will need to buy a bin.
 If you are shredding in your office, you will need a bin to dispose of the paper – this will cost a couple of hundred dollars.

 You need good processes to ensure the paper is actually shredded.
 Many staff do the thing that is easiest, not always what is the correct procedure.
 You need to make the shredding as easy as possible for staff – i.e. access the machine, where is it positioned in the office (think how far staff have to walk to the machine) and also train them on usage.
 The percentage of paper disposed of correctly will inevitably drop.

 When you look at the costs above, a paper and document destruction and disposal service from a supplier like Waster make a lot of practical and financial sense.

 We provide the bin, padlock, collect and disposal of the bin.

 If you decide to completely go against the shredding approach, there are other methods to destroy documents that can be effective and better economic sense.

 At Waster, we provide confidential paper bin shredding and disposal services to small and medium Aussie companies.
 We (as I am sure you do also) are always reading about the paperless office and how shredding bins will be a thing of the past.

 In this section of the blog, we cover our thoughts on the topic and some of the trends we are experiencing.

 Note that we have covered in a previous blog what we think the world of waste and recycling will look like in 50 years.
 You can see it here.

 Waster provides low-cost waste and recycling services (such as confidential paper bin services) to small and medium Aussie companies.

 You can easily book your services such as document disposal, general waste and all recycling services online – all on flexible 30-day agreements.

 Check out your bin size options and costs below.
-In metro regions – a confidential paper bin service costs $29.50+GST per service (when once a month schedule is selected from our online waste shop).
+In metro regions – a confidential paper bin service costs $31.50+GST per service (when once a month schedule is selected from our online waste shop).